-“We’re all about the people here,” said Lawdan Shojaee, who cofounded the company with her husband, Hamid, 20 years ago.
+“We’re all about the people here,” said Lawdan Shojaee, who co-founded the company with her husband Hamid, 20 years ago.

 “When running a business, you help curate the culture and I think we have a pretty cool one here.
 We have really happy people and they’re just happy to be here.
-We have a lot of fitness classes here that help them.”
+We have a lot of fitness classes here that helps them.”

 “We had a user of ours who worked at American Express down the street and he loved our product so much that when he learned we were local, he made us a gift basket and delivered it here,” Lawdan said.

 “He made us custom socks, he put a whole basket of goodies and cookies and a bottle of champagne to say thank you for our product and he also challenged us to a Smash Brothers game.”

 The event was aimed at enabling tech developers to share interests.

 “Developers want to be among peers who understand their sense of humor,” Lawdan said.
 “When we had the Smash Bros. game with American Express, our own team was so comfortable that we just made it into a networking event for developers.”

 Lawdan said the profits supported women in the workforce through Axosoft’s #ItWasNeverADress, a scholarship program for females who want to study software development.

 The couple started the program after Lawdan felt it was “disappointing” to not have more females in the tech space.